Notes from the Composer

 As we step back into truly ancient history, the footprints here are no longer those made by humans.
 Now we hear the tread of the giant mammals of the Ice Age: mammoths, sloths, bison, horses… and mastodons.
 (Not far from the Lake at the Commons is the Tualatin Public Library, with a display of mastodon bones which were found close to where the Fred Meyer store is today).

-My lighthearted music representing Mastodons and Megafauna (composed using the letters of those two words) starts with the slow step of an adult mastodon played by the timpani, followed by the quicker beat of a young mastodon.
-Soon we hear that it is a herd, and the French Horns make the calls of the adult mastodons as the trumpets represent the answers of their offspring.
+My lighthearted music representing Mastodons and Megafauna (composed using the letters of those two words) starts with the slow step of an adult mastodon played by the timpani, followed by the quicker beat of a young mastodon as represented by low pizzicato strings.
+Soon we hear that it is an entire herd, and the French Horns make the calls of the adult mastodons as the trumpets represent the answers of their offspring.

 5. The Missoula Floods